GrannyGemma/SimplyHades2/README.md

 Made projectiles destroyable by weapon attacks.

 Replaced Shadow Incantation repeatable incantation with Bone Transmutation, an incantation that produces Bones from M. Dust and Z. Sand.
-Changed the name of repeatable incantations to reflect resources used.
+Changed the name of some repeatable incantations to reflect resources used.

 ## Install